aremiat/programming_test/README.md

 *   Reply to your interviewer with a link to your forked repository once you’re done. **Do not create a Pull Request** as this is a public repository.

-The folder `data` contains two files : `data/data.csv` contains the _Eurostoxx 50_ total return price history and this is the financial series you should use to test your functions ; `data/output.csv` contains the same series as well as the expected output for the `macd` function you will write in `exercise.py`.
+The folder `data` contains two files : `data/data.csv` contains the _MSCI World_ total return price history in Euro and this is the financial series you should use to test your functions ; `data/output.csv` contains the same series as well as the expected output for the `macd` function you will write in `exercise.py`.

 `exercise.py` : contains some functions you have to fill in along with a description of the requested behaviour of the function.